Login Security for Community Websites: Forums, Groups, and Networks

 Practice 3: Patch WordPress and Plugins on Time

-Outdated software remains one of the most prevalent attack vectors.
+Outdated software remains one of the most common attack types.
 Community websites often rely on:

 - BuddyPress or BuddyBoss